ArdenB/ArdenB.github.io/CV.md

 ---

 ### Education
-- 2015-Current: Doctor of Philosophy in the Faculty of Science. **Separating Dryland Degradation from natural variability using Remote Sensing**
+- 2015-Current: Doctor of Philosophy in the Faculty of Science.
+The University of New South Wales: Climate Change Research Centre.
+ARC Centre of Excellence for Climate System Science
-- 2013-2014: Graduate Certificate of Science (Physics) – University of Wollongong – Left before finishing after receiving an offer to undertake a PhD
 - 2009-2012: Bachelor of Environmental Science (Honours, Class 1) University of Wollongong Dean’s Merit List.
-Honours Thesis (2012) **Mapping Changes in Estuarine Vegetation Communities on the NSW South Coast using remote sensing**.
-Project sponsored by: NSW Office of Environment and Heritage (Wollongong) – Supervisor – Danny Wiecek

 ### Teaching
 - **Lab Demonstration**